mia-platform/documentation/docs/marketplace/overview_marketplace.md

 * **[Example](/marketplace/examples/mia_examples.md)**: a specific use-case, a ready-to-use model to create a new Microservice.
 On the contrary of the Template, an Example already contains some ready to use business logic code, that you can later modify to match your exact needs.

 * **[Application](/marketplace/applications/mia_applications.md)**: a bundle of resources including Plugins, Templates, and Examples, but also Endpoints, Collections, and Public Variables.

+* **[Proxy](/development_suite/api-console/api-design/proxy.md)**: specific configurations used to invoke APIs that are external to the current project, but may be provided by an external service or another project.

+* **[Sidecars](/software-catalog/manage-items/mia-ctl/create/create-item-by-type/create_sidecar.md)**: secondary utility containers running side by side with the main container in the same host.

+* **[Infrastructure Resources](/software-catalog/manage-items/mia-ctl/create/create-item-by-type/create_infrastructure_resource.md)**: custom objects that are not part of the standard Console supported resources.

 :::info